 16. Any real evidence should normally be taken to court for trial.
 It will still be possible to give evidence if it is not, provided there is admissible evidence to show that it has been properly dealt with 5.
 The defence may seek production of the evidence at court by issuing a witness summons to require a person to attend and produce it.
 The defence may also apply to the court for an order permitting tests to be carried out.
 See also the section [Preparing evidence for court] for guidance on the continuity of evidence.

-18. If an expert attends court, s/he should be able to understand and carry out those parts of the analysis that were performed by every person under his/her supervision.
-S/he should be in a position to vouch for the propriety of the procedure and to support the results which follow from it.
-If s/he is not in a position to do so, any person who actually carried out a test or analysis should also be called to give evidence.
-The expert may not tell the court what that second person told him/her simply because they are both experts 7 (if, indeed, that second person is an expert rather than only a witness of fact).
+18. If an expert attends court, they should be able to understand and carry out those parts of the analysis that were performed by every person under their supervision.
+They should be in a position to vouch for the propriety of the procedure and to support the results which follow from it.
+If they are not in a position to do so, any person who actually carried out a test or analysis should also be called to give evidence.
+The expert may not tell the court what that second person told them simply because they are both experts 7 (if, indeed, that second person is an expert rather than only a witness of fact).

-19. Evidence of results which are dictated to an expert may usually only be given by him/her if s/he observed the result.
-S/he should therefore see the note of results and sign it in order to refresh his/her memory from it in court if necessary 8.
+19. Evidence of results which are dictated to an expert may usually only be given by them if they observed the result.
+They should therefore see the note of results and sign it in order to refresh their memory from it in court if necessary 8.

-20. A defendant may request a copy of, or a reasonable opportunity to inspect, “a record of any examination, measurement, test or experiment on which the expert’s findings and opinion are based, or that were carried out in the course of reaching those findings and opinion and anything on which any such examination measurement test or experiment was carried out 9.
+21. A party who wants to introduce expert evidence otherwise than as admitted fact must serve a copy of the report on the court and the other party.
+A defendant may request a copy of, or a reasonable opportunity to inspect, “a record of any examination, measurement, test or experiment on which the expert’s findings and opinion are based, or that were carried out in the course of reaching those findings and opinion and anything on which any such examination, measurement, test or experiment was carried out 10.